 Everyone leaks in this town — the White House, members of Congress, their staffs, the Pentagon, the CIA, the State Department — everyone.
 Leaks lubricate the gears of foreign and defense policy.
 Leaks are part of the dialogue over policy…

 For an extensive and detailed examination of the proposals, here’s some of the coverage that was published to Firedoglake this past week.
 The peak of absurdity is the fact that these proposals from the Senate panel exempt Congress, the State Department, other parts of the Executive Branch and—the source of the three “leaks” that have had politicians in a frenzy for months now—the White House.
 It targets intelligence employees, who “leak” way less than officials in Congress or the White House.
-This is but one of the many signs that the heads of intelligence agencies are taking advantage of a politically manufactured crisis to advance a regime it would like to impose upon government employees to dissuade employees from reporting abuse, corruption, fraud or waste.
+This is but one of the many signs that the intelligence community is taking advantage of a politically manufactured crisis to advance a regime it could impose upon government employees that would prevent employees from reporting abuse, corruption, fraud or waste.

 Finally, while the ombudsman’s editorial is a solid piece against the anti-leaks measures being pushed by one of the biggest leakers in Congress, Sen. Dianne Feinstein, one of the main arguments against the proposals should be considered an affront to the tradition of investigative journalism in America:

 The New York Times and The Post waited over a year, for example, at the request of the government, before publishing details on the government’s warrantless wiretapping program that the George W. Bush administration launched after the Sept.
 11, 2001, attacks.